TheAnkushshah/Govt.Model-Sanskriti-Senior-Secondary-School/README.md

 ### School Webapp

-Welcome to our school web application project!
+Welcome to our school web application!
 This dynamic web application is designed to streamline interactions between students, teachers, and administrative staff.
 With a responsive user interface, users can seamlessly access information, interact, and perform various tasks.

 ### Preview